tonycodes/laravel-sweet-confirm/README.md

 # Laravel Sweet Confirm
 A simple Laravel Blade partial to add Sweet Alert confirmations to your forms.
-Ideal for when you need to ask you user if they really want to complete the action.
+Ideal for when you need to ask your users if they really want to complete the action.
 (Requires <a href="https://github.com/uxweb/sweet-alert">Sweet Alert</a>).

 # Usage
 1. Include the partial in your view